onyx-platform/onyx/doc/design/proposals/task_lifecycle.md

 - Prepare for the implementation of a batch engine by factoring out streaming engine specifics.
 - Reduce the number of mutable components as close to 1 atom as possible.
 - Incrementally phase this new proposed design into the `master` branch.
+- Switch away from using batch-timeouts to a configurable, aggressive read-and-process strategy.

 ### Current Pieces